2001 Ross Avenue, Suite 2100, Dallas, TX 75201 USA

-M. Sean Royall is a Gibson Dunn partner focusing on antitrust and consumer protection law and co-chairs the Firm’s Antitrust and Competition Practice Group.
+M. Sean Royall in the Firm’s Dallas office is a Gibson Dunn partner focusing on antitrust and consumer protection law and has co-chaired the Firm’s Antitrust and Competition Practice Group for the past fifteen-plus years.

-Consistently renowned as a leader in antitrust, Mr. Royall has been honored by Chambers USA: America’s Leading Business Lawyers for over a decade in Texas Antitrust Tier 1 category.
-He was named Antitrust “Lawyer of the Year” in Dallas by The Best Lawyers in America as well as named a Life Science Star for non IP-litigation by LMG Life Sciences and a Litigation Star by Benchmark Litigation Guide in the National Antitrust and Texas categories.
-He has also been recognized by Who’s Who Legal for Competition and Super Lawyers.
+Consistently renowned as a leader in antitrust, Mr. Royall has been honored by Chambers USA: America’s Leading Business Lawyers as a Tier 1 antitrust lawyer for over a decade, and has also been named by The Best Lawyers in America as an Antitrust “Lawyer of the Year” on multiple occasions, in addition to recognition as a Life Science Star by LMG Life Sciences and a Litigation Star by Benchmark Litigation Guide.

 Mr. Royall served as Deputy Director of the Bureau of Competition at the Federal Trade Commission in Washington, DC from 2001 through 2003 and played a key role in shaping and overseeing the agency’s antitrust enforcement agenda, both in the merger and non-merger areas.
 While at the FTC, Mr. Royall acted as lead trial counsel in the agency’s groundbreaking suit against computer chip designer Rambus Inc., a case involving patent-related monopolization claims and allegations of deception in the standard-setting context.
 He also served as the lead lawyer in the FTC’s review of many high-profile mergers and acquisitions, including Pepsi/Quaker Oats, Pillsbury/General Mills, Monster/HotJobs.com, and Chevron/Texaco.